HSA Frequently Asked Questions (FAQ)

 Once contributions are made to your account, you can access your funds in several different ways:

-• Make an HSA Distribution online.
-Log in to your account at iu.nyhart.com and select Your Balances on the home screen.
-Then select the File Claim/Reimburse Self button on your account page.
+- Make an HSA Distribution online to reimburse yourself for eligible healthcare expenses that you paid for out of pocket.
+Log in to your account at benefit-info.com/iu/ and select the File Claim/Reimburse Self button on your account page.

-• Transfer funds directly from your HSA to a personal bank account (no fees apply).
+- Transfer funds directly from your HSA to a personal bank account.

 5. Can I use my account funds for services I received before I enrolled in the HSA?